Tower Theater, Philadelphia 1975

-Tower Theater, Upper Darby 1975 is a live album by Bruce Springsteen & The E Street Band, released in February 2015 and was the third official release through the Bruce Springsteen Archives.
-The show was originally recorded at the Tower Theater in Upper Darby, Pennsylvania on December 31, 1975.
+Tower Theater, Upper Darby 1975 is a live album by Bruce Springsteen and The E Street Band, released in February 2015 and was the third official release through the Bruce Springsteen Archives.
+The show was originally recorded at the Tower Theater in Upper Darby Township, Pennsylvania, on December 31, 1975.

 The concert is available on CD and digital download.

 Background

 The last night of 1975 was also the last night of the Born to Run tour proper.
 Engineer Jimmy Iovine brought The Record Plant Remote truck out for the occasion.
 Front of House recordings of this show have circulated for years, along with partial tapes of stereo mixes from the multitracks.
 This marks the first time the entire show has been mixed for release.

 Track listing

 All tracks by Bruce Springsteen, except where noted.